Proudly Serving Montgomery County Maryland

 Children can become emotionally flooded without yet possessing the skills to manage their feelings.
 In addition, due to his or her limited language skills, he or she may resort to more primitive coping strategies that may have worked in infancy such as crying, hitting, stomping, and even collapsing on the floor.

 Dealing with tantrums can be one of the most frustrating and embarrassing challenges of this age.
 The good news is that our preschooler and young child therapists are well equipped in dealing with tantrums in toddlers and young children.
-Your therapist will work with you and your child in developing strategies for dealing with your child’s frustrations and how to lessen these tantrums’ frequency, intensity, and durations while he or she is learning more adaptive ways to deal with emotions and frustrations so everyone can start enjoying going out again.
+Your therapist will work with you and your child, perhaps using Parent-Child Interaction Therapy, to develope strategies for dealing with your child’s frustrations and how to lessen these tantrums’ frequency, intensity, and durations while he or she is learning more adaptive ways to deal with emotions and frustrations so everyone can start enjoying going out again.